philippe75004/philippe75004-Penetration-Testing-0-Homework-main/README.md

 **yes as recon found 1 vulnerability on the search url which execute a script from a sec-r1z.com**

+**A Protection against that will be to setup a SIEM, ELK to alerts and an IPS TO BLOCK this kind of scanning traffic when occured**

 ### Step 5: Zenmap

 Your client has asked that you help identify any vulnerabilities with their file-sharing server.
 Using the Metasploitable machine to act as your client's server, complete the following: